Ianokane1/Vim-Vigor/README.md

 ### Products details page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Weight selector | Check the weight selector functionality by selecting each option.
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Weight selector | Check the weight selector functionality by selecting each option.
 Add each option to the basket to confirm the correct weight is selected. | PASS
-Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons where applicable.
+Quantity Selector | Check the quantity selector functionality by selecting the minus plus buttons where applicable.
 Adding a product to the basket to confirm the correct quantity selected is correct. | PASS
 Edit Button (SuperUser only) | Check the edit button is only accessible if the user is logged in as a SuperUser. | PASS Delete Button (SuperUser only) | Check the delete button is only accessible if the user is logged in as a SuperUser. | PASS

 ### Shopping bag page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Remove item from bag | Clicking the remove link on an item removes the item from the bag. | PASS Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Remove item from bag | Clicking the remove link on an item removes the item from the bag. | PASS Quantity Selector | Check the quantity selector functionality by selecting the min plus buttons where applicable.
 Adding a product to the basket to confirm the correct quantity selected is correct. | PASS
-Free delivery threshold | Adding products to the bag where the grand total value is under £250, the bag shows the free delivery warning message.
-The message disappears when the grand total is over £250. | PASS
+Free delivery threshold | Adding products to the bag where the total value is under £50, the bag shows the free delivery warning message.
+The message disappears when the total is over £50. | PASS

 ### Checkout page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Checkout form | Filling in the form with the correct validation processes the order. | PASS Checkout form | Filling in the form with the incorrect validation shows errors messages. | PASS Save details checkout | Selecting the "Save this delivery information to my profile" checkbox, this saves/updates my profile details. | PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Checkout form | Filling in the form with the correct validation processes the order. | PASS Checkout form | Filling in the form with the incorrect validation shows error messages. | PASS Save details checkout | Selecting the "Save this delivery information to my profile" checkbox, saves/updates my profile details. | PASS
-Card authentication | Used the Stripe test card details and purposely failed authenticated to check for error messages. | PASS
+Card authentication | Used the Stripe test card details and purposely failed to authenticate to check for error messages. | PASS

 ### Checkout success page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Order history | When clicking on an order number in the order history section, this takes me to a past order confirmation summary page. | PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Order history | When clicking on an order number in the order history section, this takes me to a past order confirmation summary page. | PASS
 Updating my profile | When updating the default delivery information, this reflects on the checkout page. | PASS

 ### Product management page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Adding a product | When filling out the form to add a new product, the product is added to the relevant category and is searchable via the search bar. | PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Adding a product | When filling out the form to add a new product, the product is added to the relevant category and is searchable via the search bar. | PASS
 Uploading an image | When uploading an image to a new product, the site shows the name of the file that will be uploaded.
 When checking the product details page, the image also shows. | PASS

 ### Blog management page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Adding a Blog post | When filling out the form to add a blog post, the blog post is added to the blog main blog section. | PASS
+Responsiveness | Check every element on the page for consistent scalability in mobile, tablet, and desktop views.| PASS Adding a Blog post | When filling out the form to add a blog post, the blog post is added to the blog's main blog section. | PASS
 Uploading an image | When uploading an image to a blog post, the site shows the name of the file that will be uploaded.
 When checking the all blog posts page, the image also shows. | PASS

 <a name="deployment"></a>